 - Now for the most difficult bit.
 Ready?
 I suggest you remove the first lot of flower buds while the plants are small.
 As difficult as it is to do, it does mean the plant will put its effort into growing its root system and foliage, rather than putting its effort into flowering.

 If you follow these five simple steps, your geranium plugs will begin to grow and flourish – isn’t nature a wonderful thing!
 And so what to do with them next?
 Geraniums like spring and summer, so the nearer to these conditions you can give them, the happier they will be.
 Find a sheltered spot in full sun, and if you’re planting in the ground, be sure to harden them off and wait until all chance of frost has passed.
+And for even more geranium growing advice, head to our geraniums hub page for links to other helpful posts and articles.
 Enjoy!